gunnargriffith/startup/notes.md/notePage.md

 Current startup progress - Dropdwons now function using react use states and drop down to save the values and actually pass them to world lore.
 Login state still doesn't do anything and the 4 lore pieces themselves are still hard-coded in.
 I need to figure out how to make the titles change dynamically and how to add actual lore chunks.

+Deployment to the website can be automated.

+Multer (which I just installed) handles requests for static files, handles some errors, and provides a GET endpoint to serve up a file from the uploads directory.
+The ability yot store files on the server may be critical for what I am building my website to do.
+Your server only has 8 GB to work with unless you pay for a service that holds more.

+MongoDB is the data service we will be using.
+It uses JSON objects.